lowbassguy/lowbass-tv-tracker/README.md

-# TV Tracker – Beginner-Friendly Setup Guide
+# lowbass' TV Tracker – Beginner-Friendly Setup Guide

 This page explains **in plain language** how to get the TV Tracker running on a normal Windows or Mac computer.
 No previous programming or GitHub experience is required.